 - Friends or family members have told me they are worried about my drinking

 What’s a Functioning Alcoholic

-A functioning alcoholic is someone who still fulfils their basic life duties, but still struggles with problem drinking nonetheless.
+A functioning alcoholic is someone who still fulfills their basic life duties but still struggles with problem drinking nonetheless.

-To the outside world it might look like such a person is doing fine.
-They could be in a relationship or married, have a successful job, socialise with friends and even engage regularly with hobbies.
+To the outside world, it might look like such a person is doing fine.
+They could be in a relationship or married, have a successful job, socialise with friends, and even engage regularly in hobbies.

 According to the National Institutes of Health, functional alcoholics typically make up 20% of people with alcohol problems.
 They are typically “middle-aged, well-educated, with stable jobs and families”.
 It’s also worth noting that about a third had a multigenerational family history of alcoholism, 25% had a history of depression and 50% were smokers.

 One of the first steps to sobriety is to recognise you have a problem.
 If you are still in denial, it will be difficult to give up alcohol as your brain will make excuses and try to rationalise that you don’t have a real problem.
 If this is where you’re currently at, you might like to start recording your drinking habits or even starting a journal where you write how you feel the day after drinking.
 This will provide you with solid evidence.